TeamWin/twrpme/_oneplus/oneplus6.markdown

 `fastboot boot twrp-3.2.1-0-enchilada.img`

 In TWRP, tap on Install and browse to the zip and install it (the zip will probably be in /sdcard/Downloads).
 TWRP will now be installed to both slots.
 TWRP is now installed and you can reboot and use your device as normal.

-MTP is disabled because it causes a kernel panic sometimes with the stock kernel.